Company Statutory Audit in Singapore | Key Facts

 What is a Statutory Audit in Singapore?

 A statutory audit is a type of external audit usually conducted annually to ensure compliance with laws and regulations.
 As the word statutory suggests, every company in Singapore must undergo a statutory audit unless it qualifies for audit exemption.
-A statutory audit entails examining an organization’s financial data and book of accounts to ensure its credibility and prevent any misstatements or discrepancies.1.
-What is the Legal Requirement of Statutory Audit?
+A statutory audit entails examining an organization’s financial data and book of accounts to ensure its credibility and prevent any misstatements or discrepancies.

 Small Company Audit Requirement: